-If a student's removal to a disciplinary alternative education program extends beyond the end of the next grading period, the student is entitled to the following appeal process.
+If a student is removed to a disciplinary alternative education program, the student is entitled to the following appeal process.
 If the student and/or parent or guardian disagrees with the outcome of the school-level conference at which the student was notified of the reasons and basis for the removal, a request for a hearing may be filed.
 The student and/or parent or guardian may appeal by filing a signed written notice within two (2) school days of receipt of that decision with the respective Associate Superintendent for Campus Development.
-A hearing on that appeal will be conducted before a Central Administration Hearing Committee within five (5) school days after the notice of the appeal is received unless scheduled at a later date by mutual consent of the parent and principal and/or due to the presence of legal counsel.
+A hearing on that appeal will be conducted before a Central Administration Hearing Committee within seven (7) school days after the notice of the appeal is received unless scheduled at a later date by mutual consent of the parent and principal and/or due to the presence of legal counsel.
 The student may be represented by the parent, guardian or legal counsel.
 If the District makes a good-faith effort to inform the student and the student's parent or guardian of the time and place of the hearing, the District may hold the hearing regardless of whether the student or the student's parent or guardian attends.
 The Central Administration Hearing Committee will be comprised of three (3) central office administrators chaired by a school district hearing officer.
 The Central Administration Hearing Committee will hear the appeal and render a decision in regards to the student's offense and the appropriate actions, if any, to be taken by the school district.
 Pending any level of appeal of a principal or designee's decision to remove a student to a disciplinary alternative education program, the student may be removed to the disciplinary alternative educational program.
+The district shall not delay a disciplinary consequence while a student or parent pursues a grievance.
+The Central Administration Hearing Committee's decision is final and may not be appealed.